IUPAC/WFChemCookbook/book/glossary.md

+# Glossary

-# A Glossary of FAIR Terminology
+A glossary of FAIR terminology (with chemical examples) is presented below.

 - FAIR: Findable, accessible, interoperable, and reusable